 Now that you know how pre-EMI and full EMI differ, check your home loan eligibility and crunch the numbers using a home loan EMI calculator.
 This will help you understand your choices much better.
 You can even choose to borrow a customized Home Construction Loan for your needs.

 Bajaj Finserv brings you pre-approved offers for personal loans, home loans, business loans, and a host of other financial products.
 Not only does this simplify the process of availing of financing, but it also helps you save on time.
-All you have to do is share a few basic details and check out your pre-approved offer.
+All you have to do is share your mobile number and OTP to check your pre-approved offer.

 DISCLAIMER: